allanmathenge/myBlog/source/_posts/The-actual-Auth-Process.md

 Auth header provides data origin authentication.
 The header of the request may have authorization or Authorization header ( 'a' or 'A').
 There is no requirement or standard way hence we include both in the middleware.

 What is required is a starndard way of providing auth header.
-We will verify the value of the auth header if it starts with "Bearer ".
+We verify the value of the auth header if it starts with "Bearer ".
 If it does not, we throw an unauthorized response.
 We call the split(' ')[1] method to access the value of the token that follows the bearer keyword.

     const authHeader = req.headers.authorization || req.headers.Authorization
         if (!authHeader?.startsWith('Bearer ')) {